ALASdoo/accessliaison/content/english/blog/accessibility-overlays-do-they-really-improve-websites-accessibility.md

 date: 2025-02-14T10:07:21+06:00
 # post image
 image: 'images/blog/overlays.jpg'
-image_alt: 'On the monitor’s left side there is the symbol for a web accessibility plugin—on the right there is a skull symbol.'
+image_alt: 'On the left side of the dark computer monitor there is the symbol for a web accessibility plugin.
+On the right there is a neon skull graphyc.'
 # author
 author: 'Tajana Somogyi'
 # authorLink: 'https://www.linkedin.com/in/tajana-somogyi'